 Eggshells are a good source of calcium, which is essential for strong plant cell walls.
 To make eggshell fertilizer, crush eggshells into a fine powder and add them to the potting mix or sprinkle them on top of the soil.

-gly, as over fertilizing can damage your plants.
-It’s always a good idea to test a small amount of fertilizer on a single plant before applying it to all of your plants.
+Over fertilizing can damage your plants so It’s always a good idea to test a small amount of fertilizer on a single plant before applying it to all of your plants.

 1. Provide Optimal Light: